saurbre8/Egothare/Session Notes/Session 2/Session 2.md

 Draedon: Information about the group in [[Fire's Shadow]].
 Points him to rock that is the shape of a sword hilt.
 Blooming Execution.

 Hopper: Locket of the Swarm.
 Shrubbler, tie it in somehow

-Bobo: seed for seeking knowledge
+Bobo: seed for seeking knowledge.
+It will help him in his mission to seek out the knowledge.

 **The Locket of the Swarm**
 **Appearance**: A **bronze locket** shaped like a honeycomb.
 Inside: a **single bee** preserved in amber.